T

 Diamond Head State Monument

-Hike to the summit of this iconic volcanic tuff cone for panoramic views of Waikiki and the Pacific Ocean.
-The trail is paved but steep in parts, with switchbacks and a tunnel.
-Remember to bring water and wear sturdy shoes.
+Hike to the summit of this iconic volcanic tuff cone for breathtaking panoramic views of Waikiki, the coastline, and the Pacific Ocean.
+The trail involves stairs and a tunnel.

 • Reservations are required for out-of-state visitors.